PatBall1/detectree2/docs/source/contributing.rst

 Using command line to rebase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you still want to rebase the commits but can't ``rebase and merge`` automatically on GitHub.com you must:
+If you want to rebase the commits but can't ``rebase and merge`` automatically on GitHub.com you must:

   - Rebase the PR branch onto master locally on the command line
   - Resolve any merge conflicts on the command line